 The goal of User Acceptance Testing is simple — to assess if the system can support day-to-day business and user scenarios and ensure the system is sufficient and correct for business usage.
 The obvious place for this to occur is near the end of the dev cycle, once a functional UI is in place.
-It’s an unfortunate truth that positioning UAT as last before deployment often means it gets short shrift, or doesn’t get done at all.
+It’s an unfortunate truth that positioning user acceptance testing as last before deployment often means it gets short shrift, or doesn’t get done at all.
 (And look how well that worked in my example!)

 The Components of User Acceptance Testing

-1. Define acceptance criteria.
+1. Define Acceptance Criteria

 The best criteria to start with will be the business requirements.
 These are the things the software must do, without fail.
 Business documentation that will help build acceptance criteria use cases, process flow diagrams, system requirements and specifications, and business requirements documentation.
 Using these as groundwork for defining UAT acceptance criteria allows the testing to confirm the end-to-end business needs are met.
 It’s within the framework of the business needs that the user expectations will be tested.

-2. Select the testers
+2. Select the Testers

 This can vary depending with each situation, but at a minimum you should have representatives from both the business and user perspective.
-It’s not a bad idea to include the development and SQA perspective, as well.
+It’s not a bad idea to include the development and software QA perspective, as well.
 Don’t assume the tester will simply be a “non-technical end-user”.
 If each testers skill level is understood your materials and test sessions can be made more effective.
 Especially when creating any kind of written documentation for the test, the audience has direct impact on the materials to be prepared.
 In considering your UAT testers, ask yourself “Who is the audience, and what do they need?”

-3. Prepare test scenarios
+3. Prepare Test Scenarios

-The materials created for UAT testing vary as much as the testers do.
+The materials created for user acceptance testing vary as much as the testers do.
 You might target a feature review with checklists, or provide a series of steps the user should follow to check for defects.
 As you create these materials with the audience in mind, it helps to remember that during UAT you want to challenge the application, not simply confirm function.
 Try creating test scenarios that use complex progressions or data input to both challenge the capabilities of the app and help spot where user flows begin to deteriorate.

-4. Conduct the UAT session
+4. Conduct the UAT Session

-5. Report test results
+5. Report Test Results

 Once the tests are run, it’s time to compile and report the results.
 This report will act as an exit ticket from the testing process if test criteria and user expectations are met.
 Once this has been signed off on by the client, the product can begin production or be released.

-Acceptance Testing Provides Valuable Insights
+User Acceptance Testing Provides Valuable Insights

 While UAT is designed to confirm performance of business requirements in the user environment, it has many benefits.
 Insight from User Acceptance Testing can inform future iterations of the project, and translates into developing an overall understanding of user expectations that can be applied across many platforms.